 Apartments trace a different curve.
 Smaller units punch above their weight because entry prices are low and per-unit rents compress less than prices do.
 The four-plus bed apartment row should be treated with more caution than the others: the category bundles four-, five-, and six-bedroom listings, and a small number of outlier condos or large converted units can move the median sharply in either direction.
 Look past that row and the core story for apartments sits in the one- to three-bed range, where most of the actionable inventory trades.

-City Medians Hide the Neighbourhoods Where the Decision Is Actually Made
+City Medians Hide the neighborhoods Where the Decision Is Actually Made

-Every number in the table is a city median across 49 ZIP codes, and Philadelphia's neighbourhood-by-neighbourhood dispersion is wide.
-Cobbs Creek (19139) yields around 17.0% on a roughly $85,974 entry price, while Port Richmond/Kensington (19134) sits close behind at 16.8% on $100,410.
-At the other end of the range, Center City ZIPs with sale prices above $252,337 produce yields well below the city median because price growth has run ahead of rent growth for a decade.
+Every number in the table is a city median across 49 ZIP codes, and Philadelphia's neighborhood-by-neighborhood dispersion is wide.
+Cobbs Creek (19139) yields around 17.0% on a roughly $86,000 entry price, while Port Richmond/Kensington (19134) sits close behind at 16.8% on about $100,000.
+At the other end of the range, Center City ZIPs with sale prices above about $252,000 produce yields well below the city median because price growth has run ahead of rent growth for a decade.
 The dashboard shows suburb-level data for every bedroom count and property type, so you can compare within the specific area you are evaluating rather than relying on a citywide average that smooths both extremes into a number that matches neither.

 View Philadelphia in the dashboard → Free preview · every bedroom count and property type